amanda-ni/CarND-Behavioral-Cloning-P3/writeup_template.md

 #**Behavioral Cloning**

-##Writeup Template

-###You can use this file as a template for your writeup if you want to submit it as a markdown file, but feel free to use some other method and submit a pdf if you prefer.

----

-**Behavioral Cloning Project**

 The goals / steps of this project are the following:

-* Use the simulator to collect data of good driving behavior
+1. Use the simulator to collect data of good driving behavior
-* Build, a convolution neural network in Keras that predicts steering angles from images
+2. Build, a convolution neural network in Keras that predicts steering angles from images
-* Train and validate the model with a training and validation set
+3. Train and validate the model with a training and validation set
-* Test that the model successfully drives around track one without leaving the road
+4. Test that the model successfully drives around track one without leaving the road
-* Summarize the results with a written report
+5. Summarize the results with a written report

 [//]: # (Image References)